digao-dalpiaz/DzHTMLText/README.md

 - 03/24/2024 (Version 6.2)

-   - Better design-time border (using the Delphi pattern).
+   - Better FMX design-time border (using the Delphi pattern).
    - Keep Canvas properties state in FMX (font changes and other Canvas properties were retained and could affect the painting of other controls on the form)

 <details>